yochaigal/cairn/wip/2e/reliquary.md

 # Reliquary

 ## Sticky Rope, 1 charge
 - A 100ft rope that can stick to any surface.
 - **Recharge**: Cut off 10ft of rope, which then wilts way.

+## Dryad's Tear, 1 use
+  - Shatter this crystal to merge with a tree you can touch.
+You can perceive the goings-on within whatever forest that tree belongs to.

+## Falconstone, 3 charges
+ - Perceive the world through the eyes and ears of a nearby bird of prey.
+You feel whatever they do, but have no control.
+ - **Recharge**: Kill and eat a common quarry, cooking the meat alongside the stone.

+## Phantom Lantern, 1 charge
+- Write someone's name onto its glass and it will disappear.
+The lantern reveals a path to their current location, visible only to the holder (day or night).
+- **Recharge**: Kill the last person found with the lantern, trapping their spirit inside.

+## Harbinger's Bell, 1 charge
+- Hang at chest-height to ring when danger is imminent.
+- **Recharge**: Melt & reforge.
+Each time, roll a d6.
+On a 1-2 it breaks forever.

+## Gossip Box, 1 charge
+- Wind the crank to replay any sound made in the past day in your current location.
+Each crank goes back one hour.
+- **Recharge**: Successfully spread one falsehood in the presence of the box.

+## Wonder Bar, 1 charge
+- Pressing the switch on the side of this iron bar freezes it in place, even in midair.
+Once frozen, it cannot be moved by any force until the switch is depressed.
+- **Recharge**: Hold it perfectly still in your hands for a continuous hour (requires a WIL save).
+One attempt per day.